 The MPCo. team and five other mindful creatives were invited to table at the event:

-We had the chance to get Sarina and Jenny’s take on the influence of bringing people of mutual interests together on a seemingly small scale.
+We got Sarina and Jenny’s take on the influence of bringing people of mutual interests together on a seemingly small scale.

 We wanted to foster a bigger community amongst local creatives, encourage a minimalistic and slow fashion lifestyle, and more.
 We wanted to make sure that all the creators involved with this pop up were all our friends, and most importantly, who aligned with our core values.